Biggest Loser Then and Now: Have Former Winners Kept the Weight Off?

 Where is Kelly Minner Now?

-One former participant who is still losing weight after losing the show is Kelly Minner.
+Kelly Minner is a former participant who is still losing weight after losing the show.

 The first-season runner-up went from “242 lbs. to 163 lbs. by the finale and now weighs 140 lbs.”